-- This document does not analyse the circumstances in which companies are required to provide disclosures o GHG emissions. - 2 The GRI Standards use 'organization' to refer to preparers and apply to all types of organizations and the ISSB Standards use 'onfity' to refer to preparers.
-This document uses 'company' as an umbrella term.
-3 An activ used not disclorate information of themasis any indiv USSB Standards' if the information is not material. - 3 An entity need not disclose information otherwise required by ISSB Standards it the information is not material even if an ISSB Standard contains a list of specific requirements or describes them as minimum requirements (paragraph B25 of IFRS 51). - 4 See https://www.globalreporting.org/standards/standards-development/project-for-climate-change-standard-s/
+- This document does not analyse the circumstances in which companies are required to provide disclosures or GHG emissions. - 2 The GRI Standards use 'organization' to refer to preparers and apply to all types of organizations and the ISSB Standards use 'entity' to refer to preparers.
+This document uses 'company' as an umbrella term. - 3 An entity need not disclose information otherwise required by ISSB Standards if the information is not material, even if an ISSB Standard or ISSB Standard

-- GRI and IFRS Foundation are committed to jointly identify and align common disclosures that address information needs under the distinct scopes and purposes of respective standards, for both thematic and sector-based standard-setting - GRI and IFRS Foundation published analysis and mapping for disclosing Scope 1, Scope 2 and Scope 3 GHG emissions with both GRI and IFRS S2 - On 26 June 2025 he GSSB has granted equivalence to IFRS S2 Climate-related Disclosures for Scope 1, 2, and 3 GHG emissions under GRI 102 - Collaboration to deliver full interoperability, starting with GRI 101 Biodiversity Standard and ISSB's project on Biodiversity, Ecosystems and Ecosystem Services - IFRS Foundation a convening partner of GRI's Sustainability Innovation Lab in Singapore
+- GRI and IFRS Foundation are committed to jointly identify and align common disclosures that address information needs under the distinct scopes and purposes of respective standards, for both thematic and sector-based standard-setting - GRI and IFRS Foundation published analysis and mapping for disclosing Scope 1, Scope 2 and Scope 3 GHG emissions with both GRI and IFRS S2 - Collaboration to deliver full interoperability, starting with GRI 101 Biodiversity Standard and ISSB's project on Biodiversity, Ecosystems and Ecosystem Services - IFRS Foundation a convening partner of GRI's Sustainability Innovation Lab in Singapore